quacksouls/bitburner/doc/guide/hgw.md

 wbatcher technique whenever we are hacking `n00dles` or `phantasy`.
 However, if we want to hack `joesguns` then we should use the wbatcher technique.

+The sequential batcher algorithm outlined above can be adapted to run on a purchased server.
+Instead of pooling the resources of a botnet of world servers, you purchase a server with as high RAM as you can afford and run a sequential batcher on that purchased server.
+As shown in this [set of experimental data](../../data/hgw/pserv.md), the effectiveness of the sequential batcher depends on the amount of RAM of the purchased server.
+The higher is the RAM of a purchased server, the less time it takes for the sequential batcher to steal a given amount of money from a target.
+In another [set of experiments](../../data/hgw/world.md), we used a purchased server having 524,288GB RAM to steal money from `n00dles`, `joesguns`, and `phantasy`.
+Let's call this the _pbatcher technique_.
+When targeting `n00dles`, the pbatcher technique required 53 minutes to steal $100m, outperforming the wbatcher technique.
+However, this is still worse than the naive technique, which required nearly 42 minutes.
+When targeting `joesguns`, we start to see the effectiveness of the pbatcher technique.
+While the naive technique requires about 1 hour and 26 minutes to steal $1b from `joesguns`, the pbatcher technique requires 29 minutes to steal the same amount of money, outperforming the wbatcher technique as well.
+Moving on to `phantasy`, we see that the pbatcher technique requires nearly 2 hours to steal $10b from `phantasy`, finishing about 1 hour earlier than the naive technique and approximately 3 hours earlier than the wbatcher technique.
+Given enough RAM, the pbatcher technique can outperform the naive and wbatcher techniques.

 [[TOC](README.md "Table of Contents")] [[Previous](reboot.md "After the first reboot")] [[Next](faction.md "Faction progression")]